 The Production Assessment process is an educational tool intended to encourage, inspire and enhance Spotlight schools’ theater programs and strengthen the skills of student artists — onstage and offstage.
 Through the Production Assessment process, Spotlight sends trained theater professionals and educators to watch and assess participating schools’ theater productions.
 Schools receive educational feedback and honors based on the merit of their show.

-Schools participating in the Production Assessment Track submit up to two (2) plays and/or musicals for evaluation, and Spotlight schedules and sends trained performance and technical evaluators to each production.
+Schools participating in the Production Assessment Track submit one (1) full-length musical or play per school year for evaluation, and Spotlight sends trained performance and technical evaluators to the production.
 Participating schools are eligible to be featured at Spotlight Showcase.

 Check the tabs below to learn more about the types of assessments to which schools have access.